 They are replacing the literal rule of Jesus with the Church and the literal role of Israel with the Church.
 This is Replacement Theology twice over and it sets the foundation for those who identify with Christianity to ride the Beast of Revelation (Rev 17:17).
 They rob the prophets of their prophecies with their Replacement Theology and they do not teach what God inspired the prophets to tell the world.
 The few seeker friendly churches that still do teach these scriptures interpret what the prophets wrote in such a way that this interpretation cannot be found in any plain reading of the words of the prophets.

 They teach messages directed at the seeker in their main Sunday service.
-Yet, in these messages they give the seeker no clue that mankind is sinful and can only be changed by a spiritual rebirth in Christ.
+Yet, in these messages they give the seeker no clue that mankind is sinful and can only be changed by a rebirth in Christ.
 In addition, Christians in their congregation who only find time to attend the seeker services are not fed what they need to grow.
 They become anorexic and no longer have any desire to eat God's true word.
 These churches often become sanctuaries for unbelievers and biblically illiterate baby Christians.
-This movement provides for the needs of the flesh on many of their campuses.
-You often can find a nice lounge where you can get a Danish and a cappuccino but real spiritual nourishment hardly can be found.
+This movement provides for all needs of the flesh on many of their campuses.
+You can even many times find a nice lounge where you can get a danish and a cappuccino.
 These churches are physically very rich and appealing but spiritually if one calls himself a Christian, attends a seeker-friendly service, and has no other function in the Body of Christ, he most likely can only be identified with Laodicea (Rev 3:16 ).
 This lukewarm church example found in Revelation is spewed out of the mouth of Jesus.